Question & Answer #1

 Is taking coral calcium better than other calcium supplements?
 I was told that it is more absorbable.
 If not, what would you recommend?
 Thank you.

-Coral calcium is inorganic, so it can’t be the most absorbable form of calcium.
+Coral calcium is inorganic, so it can't be the most absorbable form of calcium.
 In fact, you can read about oceanic calcium in a blog post titled “What the Oceans Can Teach You About Your Bones”.
-As I write in the Save Our Bones Program, I recommend organic calcium, and as a second choice, amino acid chelated calcium.
+As I write in the Osteoporosis Reversal Program, I recommend organic calcium, and as a second choice, amino acid chelated calcium.

 Question & Answer #10